-While Chiropractic is often associated with back or spinal care, Victoria chiropractor Dr. Stephanie Louie encourages people to think of it as total body care or complete chiropractic, hence the term total body chiropractic.
+While chiropractic is often associated with back or spinal care, Victoria chiropractor Dr. Stephanie Louie encourages people to think of it as total body care or complete chiropractic, hence the term total body chiropractic.

-Often chiropractic adjustments, intended to realign the spine, can improve other issues in one’s health.
+Oftentimes adjustments, intended to realign the spine, can improve other issues in one’s health.
 Correcting the spine’s alignment can release pressure on one’s nerves, and allow messages to flow through the body unobstructed.
 The spine is key to the central nervous system, sending messages from the brain, essentially the control centre, to the rest of the body, including nerves and organs.